Is French Press Coffee Right for You?

 French Press vs Drip

-French press is one of the easiest brew methods to make: grind coffee, pour water, wait four minutes, plunge, and serve.
+French Press is one of the easiest brew methods to make: grind coffee, pour water, wait four minutes, plunge, and serve.
 Voilà!
 But drip coffee is even easier: grind coffee, add to basket, flip a switch, you’re done!

 Both brew methods have the ability to make a lot of coffee at a time, so both are good for parties, or mornings when you need a little extra help getting out the door.